top of page

 HIYAMIZU SHUZO

-PROJECT:DESIGN: STUDIO NINÉ - NOBUAKI TANAKA
+DESIGN : STUDIO NINÉ - NOBUAKI TANAKA

-PLANNER: SHINTARO SOEJIMA
+PROJECT PLANNER : SHINTARO SOEJIMA

-PROJECT GENERALIZATION: KAJIURA ARCHITECT & ASSOCIATES
+PROJECT MANAGEMENT : KAJIURA ARCHITECT & ASSOCIATES

-STRUCTURE ENGINEER: kplus
+STRUCTURE ENGINEER : kplus

-GENERAL CONTRACTOR: SUZUNUI CORPORATION
+GENERAL CONTRACTOR : SUZUNUI CORPORATION

 bottom of page